 What is Uber?

-While Uber has a number of commercially-licensed black car services, it also has a product called UberX.
-UberX allows local drivers to respond to notifications on the Uber app by driving customers in their own (non-luxury) cars.
+While Uber has a number of commercially licensed black car services, it also has a product called UberX, which allows local drivers to respond to notifications on the Uber app by driving customers in their own (non-luxury) cars.

-Driving For UberX Could Invalidate Your Personal Auto Insurance Policy
+Driving for UberX Could Invalidate your Personal Auto Insurance Policy

-Uber Provides (Some) Auto Insurance Coverage… When The App Is On
+Uber Provides (Some) Auto Insurance Coverage… When the App is On

 UberX Drivers May Also Need A Commercial Driver’s License